 What is Eyelid Surgery / Blepharoplasty?

-Eyelid surgery / blepharoplasty can correct drooping upper lids and puffy bags below your eyes – features that make you look older and more tired than you feel, and may even interfere with your vision.
-However, eyelid surgery / blepharoplasty won’t remove crow’s feet or other wrinkles, eliminate dark circles under your eyes, or lift sagging eyebrows.
+Eyelid surgery / blepharoplasty can correct drooping upper lids and puffy bags below the eyes – features that make one look older and more tired than they feel, and may even interfere with vision.
+However, eyelid surgery / blepharoplasty will not remove crow’s feet or other wrinkles, eliminate dark circles under the eyes, or lift sagging eyebrows.

-Eyelid surgery / blepharoplasty can be done in conjunction with other cosmetic surgery procedures like a face, neck lift and brow lift.
+Eyelid surgery / blepharoplasty can be performed in conjunction with other cosmetic surgery procedures such as a face lift, neck lift, and/or a brow lift.

 Who Is a Good Candidate For Eyelid Surgery / Blepharoplasty?

-If you are considering eyelid surgery / blepharoplasty, you will make a good candidate if you:
+If considering the eyelid surgery / blepharoplasty procedure, you will make a good candidate if you:

-- have realistic expectations about what the eyelid surgery / blepharoplasty can do for you
+- have realistic expectations regarding the eyelid surgery / blepharoplasty procedure

-- are in good health, emotionally stable and don’t have any pre-existing medical conditions
+- are in good health, emotionally stable, and do not have any pre-existing medical conditions

-- have sagging or loose skin that creates folds or hides the natural contour of your eyes
+- have sagging or loose skin that creates folds or hides the natural contour of the eyes

 - have excess skin that hangs down from the upper lid, impairing vision